Join Our Community of Doers

 - For transfer students, we would like to understand more about you and your academic path.
 Why and how did you choose your current or most recent college or university?
 What has changed since then, and what has led you to consider transferring?
 Please respond with an essay of between 250 and 600 words.

-- If you are applying to the Trinity College of Arts & Sciences as either a first-year or transfer applicant, please discuss why you consider Duke a good match for you.
-Is there something particular about Duke that attracts you?
-(250 words maximum)
+- Please share with us why you consider Duke a good match for you.
+Is there something in particular about Duke’s academic or other offerings that attract you?
+(200 words maximum)

 - The following questions are optional for all applicants to Duke University:

 - Duke University seeks a talented, engaged student body that embodies the wide range of human experience; we believe that the diversity of our students makes our community stronger.
-If you’d like to share a perspective you bring or experiences you’ve had to help us understand you better—perhaps related to a community you belong to or your family or cultural background—we encourage you to do so.
+If you’d like to share a perspective you bring or experiences you’ve had that would help us understand you better, perhaps a community you belong to or your family or cultural background, we encourage you to do so here.
 Real people are reading your application, and we want to do our best to understand and appreciate the real people applying to Duke.
 (250 words maximum)

 - Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
-If you would like to share with us more about either, and have not done so elsewhere in the application, we invite you to do so here.
+If you would like to share with us more about your identity, you can do so here, or use any previous essay prompt you feel is appropriate.
+(250 words maximum)

 We require three letters of recommendation for each applicant: one from your school counselor and two from teachers who have taught you in major academic courses (English, mathematics, social studies, sciences, foreign languages), preferably within the last two years of secondary school.